 Delaware Titled Vehicles Sold to Out-Of-State Buyer

-- When a Delaware titled vehicle is sold to an out-of-state buyer, the seller must complete the Assignment of Certificate of Title section 1 on the back of the title.
+- When a Delaware titled vehicle is sold to an out-of-state buyer, the seller must complete the Assignment of Certificate of Title section 1 on the back of the title with the following information:

 - When ownership is indicated on the front of the Delaware title as (& OR) only one seller is required to sign and print their name in section 1.